RemiPish/odin-foundation/README.md

 - Simple Rock Paper Scissors game against CPU for five rounds.
 ### Etch-A-Sketch
 - Draw on the given square tiles by hovering over them using cursor.
 A customizable grid where users can draw by hovering.
+### Calculator
+- A simple calculator that also supports keyboard input.

 ## Technologies Used
 - HTML5